Disneyland for Dummies. MamaMAE's Top Tips for First Time Visitors (and Parents!!)

 The next tips are all related to bringing your babies and little kids to Disneyland, and are all GENIUS if I do say so myself.

 Bring A Stroller.
 Not your wimpy light weight stroller, your MONDO HULK SIZED stroller, and pack it for the apocalypse.
 Bring ponchos, Tylenol, a light weight blanket, hand sanitizer, and everything else you might need.
 Because even if you're staying at a resort nearby, you won't want to waste time walking back and forth from the park to your hotel to pick up that extra something, or having the kids take a nap.
 You won't want to leave, so make the stroller ready for nap times and pack it for emergency cuts or headaches.
 This next tip also goes together with the stroller tip....If you bring a stroller, BUY A BALLOON.
 Not joking, this was the best purchase of our day.
 A distinct balloon tied to your stroller will save you so much time finding it in the sea of people and other strollers.
 If we ever got separated in the crowd, it was easy to catch up because we could see the balloon.
 When I took the kids on the ride at Pirates and left the stroller behind, my hubbs (who had just finished a different ride nearby) knew where we were because he saw the balloon and stroller right away.
 When my daughter and I were trying to meet back up with the group to catch the parade, no one could hear their phone ringing, and we were looking for them among thousands of people lining the streets.
 The only way we found them?
 We looked for the balloon, and found them within minutes.
 BUY A BALLOON, and pick one of the not so popular colors.
 They were also selling Olaf balloons and those were everywhere so steer clear of the popular kinds.
 Yes it's 8 bucks, but the balloon lasted us the entire week, and that included getting a small hole in it on the first day which I covered with a piece of tape, and it just kept on going strong.
+Bring A Small Backpack with a large ziploc bag inside it. (for your phones so they never get wet on the water rides or if it rains) This bag is a place to put all your essentials and take them on the ride with you.
+We never had a problem with theft, but just to be sure we packed our wallets, phones, keys, tickets, a few diapers and wipes in the backpack and took it with us on every ride and it became really handy.

 Bring a Small Bag of DumDum Suckers and Wipes.
 Whenever we were in a long line and the kids were getting frustrated, we pulled out a sucker and it kept them happy for several minutes before we had to wipe them down and give them another.
 Happy kids make sane parents.
 I also put these suckers in our small essentials backpack, that way I always had it with me while we were waiting in line for a ride.